The best source of accurate, up to date information about the corona virus is the Centers for Disease Control at www.cdc.gov.

 - Extra Supermarket on Irvington Ave. - 6am - 7:30 am for seniors only.
 In addition, they will be offering free taxi service for seniors to get home with their purchase.
 The service will only take them home and there’s no minimum purchase.

-- Ashley Market in South Orange Village is not doing senior only hours but takes orders by phone and does free delivery.
+- Ashley Market in South Orange Village is not doing senior only hours but takes orders by phone.
 (973) 762-5200 x1

 Assistance for our Senior Community